John H. Beck

 As a conductor, Beck has appeared with the Eastman Percussion Ensemble (1962-2008), in a tour of South America with the Aeolian Consort as percussion soloist (1977), and has participated in numerous guest conducting and percussion clinics in the United States and Europe.

 Articles by Beck have been published in Music Journal, The Instrumentalist, Woodwind World, Brass and Percussion, and Percussive Notes; he was also percussion columnist for the National Association of College Wind and Percussion Instructors (NACWPI) Journal (1965-72).
-His compositions have been published by Carl Fischer, Boston Music, Kendor Music, Meredith Music, MCA, Wimbledon Music, Inc., Studio 4 Productions, and CPP/Belwin.
-He has served as state chairman for percussion, New York State School Music Association (NYSSMA, 1970-72); president of the New York State Percussive Arts Society (1976-82); national second vice president (1982-84), first vice president (1984-86), and president of the national Percussive Arts Society (1987-90).
+He has also contributed articles to the Grove Dictionary of American Music and the World Book Encyclopedia.
+Carl Fischer, Boston Music, Kendor Music, Meredith Music, MCA, Wimbledon Music, Inc., Studio 4 Productions, and CPP Belwin have published his compositions.
+His Encyclopedia of Percussion is in its second edition and is published by Routledge.
+He has served as state chairman for percussion, New York State School Music Association (NYSSMA, 1970-72); President of the New York State Percussive Arts Society (1976-82); National Second Vice President (1982-84), First Vice President (1984-86), and President of the National Percussive Arts Society (1987-90).